jeremybatesDC/vueGridBaseballCard/README.md

 - Years: Default to 2019, working backwards X (5) years.
 Could offer another "start year."
 Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

 - Header -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)

+### Notes

+-- might actually not be that hard to allow landscape front

+-- not sure if this would be considered a hack that might be prevented in future iOS updates, but setting font-size to 16px and then using font-variation settings to achieve desired visual size works at present and avoids the zoom plague

 ### Built with